-The signs of PTSD can often be difficult to identify.
-Once an individual identifies the symptoms and side effects of PTSD, the next step in the recovery journey become clear.
+The symptoms and signs of PTSD can often be difficult to identify.
+Once an individual identifies the signs and symptoms of PTSD, the next step in the recovery journey become clear.

 Learn about PTSD